anyscale/architectures/README.md

 * Push a change to a branch and create a Pull Request.
 * Navigate to Github Actions to see the job run.

+Once you are done testing, remember to terminate any Anyscale cluster that was created as part of the CI process either using the Anyscale Console or CLI.

 ## emb-parallel

 This directory has example code for executing parallel tasks with Ray using prophet.
 It also contains a complete example for running Prophet with cloud data on Anyscale.